Madonna studies: Point of controversy

-The Madonna studies divided the academic world.
-In this line, Spanish sociologist María Ángeles Durán held that Madonna has been the subject of numerous and diverse studies but "provoking a great controversy of opinions".
-Charles T. Banner-Haley, a professor of history at Colgate University also confirmed this, saying that "the academic world the force of Madonna has caused a division among scholars that has often gone from the sublime to the silly".
-David Roediger, described: "The idea of studying the popularity of Madonna has been grist for the mills of many critics of trends in scholarship on American culture.
-National Geographic Society called it a "controversial" area.
-For cultural critics on both the left and right, Madonna studies represented "the first and last word of barbarism", political barbarism for the left, cultural for the right.
-Professor Robert Miklitsch described the branch as a "political-cultural" phenomenon in 1998, while others labeled the studies as "the ultimate act of cultural imperialism".
+Described as a controversial field by the National Geographic Society in 2018, Spanish sociologist María Ángeles Durán has noted that Madonna has been the subject of numerous and diverse studies, but provoking controversy of opinions.
+Charles T. Banner-Haley, a professor of history at Colgate University, similarly observed that Madonna's influence in academia has "caused a division among scholars that has often gone from the sublime to the silly".
+David Roediger described: "The idea of studying the popularity of Madonna has been grist for the mills of many critics of trends in scholarship on American culture".

+Criticisms to the field extended to journalists, as noted the Répertoire International de Littérature Musicale.
+In 1991, Knight Ridder published an article titled "Madonna Even Controversial for Scholars", where they cited commentaries made by teachers and media personalities.
+According to Miklitsch, for cultural critics, the Madonna studies represented "the first and last word of barbarism", for the left, and cultural for the right.
+He described the scholarship as "political-cultural" phenomenon.
+Other critics labeled these studies as "the ultimate act of cultural imperialism".